Did Halley's Comet visit Jesus? Yes, but only in science fiction

 Auckland Unitarian Church, 7 January 2018.

-There are dozens of theories about a star that shone down on Bethlehem pointing the way to the baby Jesus.
+There are many theories about a star that shone down on Bethlehem pointing the way to the baby Jesus.
 Most of them are quite mad; in particular, stars do not point to babies.
-But one of the theories , referred to in Wikipedia appeals to me, and I hope it will appeal to you.
+But one of the theories, referred to in Wikipedia, appeals tme, and I hope you will like it.

-This theory says Jesus could not have seen Halley’s comet, because he was not alive at any of the comet sighting times.
-But the theory goes on to say that the gospel writer Matthew did see the comet, and he wrote parts of his real life experience into his fictional story of a star over Bethlehem 76 years earlier.
-To Matthew, Halley’s comet was a worthy marker of the birth of a royal baby.
+It says Jesus could not have seen Halley’s comet, because he was not alive at any of the comet sighting times.
+It goes on to say that the gospel writer Matthew did see the comet, and he wrote parts of his real life experience into his fictional story of a star over Bethlehem 76 years earlier.

 But the sighting that Matthew observed was just one of 30 sightings of this comet over the centuries, and all 30 of them made people wonder what they meant.
 And I am delighted to have found records and pictures of 10 of these observations, each with an interesting story, some Christian, some not.

 And a warning not to treat our own particular fantasy as a guide to history.

 AD 66 – Jewish historian sees a comet before the destruction of Jerusalem

 The first observation of Halley’s comet near the time of Jesus was in 66 AD.

 The Jewish historian Josephus recorded it and thousands of others observed it.
 Some thought it was a sign from God that he was about to destroy Jerusalem.
 Others thought it was a sign of a king.

 So here is the comet like a death sentence hanging over Jerusalem.
 Note that it has a tail, so we would certainly not call it a star, but past observers may not have made that distinction.